 Wheat Indices $0.60

-However, there shall be no price limits on the spot Hard Red Spring Wheat Futures Contract month commencing the first business day after expiration of non-serial options on the spot month.
+Notwithstanding the foregoing provisions, there shall be no price limits on the spot Hard Red Spring Wheat Futures Contract month commencing the first business day after expiration of non-serial options on the spot month.

 Further, there shall be no price limits on Index Futures and Options Contracts commencing two business days preceding the first business day of the expiring contract month.